Study critical and emergency care

 Register for updates

-Equip yourself with evidence-based best practice to confidently respond to disaster and terror events — online with in-person intensives.
-1 year full-time.
+Equip yourself with evidence-based best practice to confidently respond to disaster and terror events — mostly online with in-person intensives.
+1 year full-time or 2 years part-time.

 Learn more

 Designed to equip you with essential skills to prepare your health service, community, or organisation for natural disasters and terror events.
 1 year part-time.
-Mixed-mode attendance.
+Mostly online with in-person intensives.

 Learn more

 Designed to equip you with essential skills to prepare your health service, community, or organisation for natural disasters and terror events.
 6 months part-time.
-Mixed-mode attendance.
+Can be completed fully online, or mostly online with in-person intensives.

 Learn more